Denise O'Sullivan: North Carolina Courage

 O'Sullivan played every minute of the preseason 2022 NWSL Challenge Cup, in which the Courage defeated the Washington Spirit 2–1 in the final.
 She made 19 appearances and 18 starts in the regular season as the Courage finished seventh, missing the playoffs.

-O'Sullivan was named captain of the Courage ahead of the 2023 season.
+O'Sullivan was named captain before the 2023 season.
 On April 19, 2023, she scored a last-minute goal against the Orlando Pride to draw 1–1 in the Challenge Cup group stage.
 She helped the Courage defend that title as they defeated Racing Louisville 2–0 in the final.
-She was named to the NWSL Second XI at the end of the season.
-She started all 20 games in which she played and ranked top five in the league in pass accuracy and duels won.
+She was named to the NWSL Best XI Second Team at the end of the season.
+She played and started in 20 games and scored 1 goal and ranked top five in the league in passing accuracy and duels won.
+North Carolina placed third in the league but lost to eventual champions NJ/NY Gotham FC in the quarterfinals.

-On July 29, 2024, O'Sullivan contract was extended to keep her with the Courage through the end of 2026.
+On 29 July 2024, O'Sullivan's contract was extended to keep her with the Courage through the end of 2026.
+She played in 23 league games, starting 21, and scored 1 goal in 2024, as the Courage finished fifth in the league, losing to the Kansas City Current in the quarterfinals.

+O'Sullivan played in 18 games and started 17 for the Courage in 2025, missing about two months with a knee injury.
+She made her first start since the injury in the season finale, playing the entire match in a 3–2 win over Gotham FC on 2 November 2025, as the Courage finished ninth and narrowly missed playoffs.